 In May 2014, Eric graduated from Rutgers University where he was an honored speaker at the commencement ceremony.
 When addressing his fellow graduates, he reminded them that “anything is possible,” and the importance of establishing a legacy of giving.

 Since his injury, Eric has shown the world that obstacles can be transformed into opportunities, and he will continue to drive his mission forward until he delivers on Christopher Reeve’s dream of a world with empty wheelchairs.
 To Eric, it is not matter of if he walks again, but rather when.

 Eric created his own clothing brand, Shop Fifty Two, in 2019.
 The signature line at Shop Fifty Two is his ROLL MODEL series, and a wide assortment of products are currently available through its online store.

 In January 2021, Eric officially created his own coffee brand, LeGrand Coffee House.
-The business first launched with an online shop, and a brick and mortar location will open later this year in Eric’s hometown of Woodbridge, New Jersey.
+The business first launched with an online shop, and a brick and mortar location opened in May 2022 in Eric’s hometown of Woodbridge, New Jersey.